s-uryansh/GladMeds/README.md

 - **Nearby Hospital Locator**
     Find hospitals within your area, view contact info, directions, and open status.

+- **Google SSO**
+    Sign in quickly and securely using your Google account for seamless onboarding and authentication.

 - **Terms & Consent with Privacy Controls**
     Transparent terms, explicit consent, and full control over your data (download or delete anytime).